Practice Area Hub

 When to call

-Triggered by an actual document on your desk — a vendor contract, lease, independent-contractor agreement, asset purchase agreement, or letter of intent that needs review before signing.
-Engagement runs from a short scoping call through marked-up redlines and a follow-up call to walk through what to push back on.
+This starts with an actual document on your desk — a vendor contract, a lease, a 1099 agreement, an asset purchase agreement, an LOI — that needs a read before you sign.
+It runs from a short scoping call through the marked-up redlines and a follow-up call on what to push back on.

 The information on this page is provided for general educational purposes only and is not legal advice.
 Laws change and facts matter; every situation is nuanced.
 If you would like the office to evaluate your specific facts, please share the basics below and we will be in touch.